 The physical damage refers mainly to comprehensive and collision insurance, which protect your truck if it ever damaged.

 There is typical liability insurance that should cover your truck and the trailers or containers that you are pulling.
 However, when you don't have those containers, your insurance isn't the same.
 It might not actually cover your truck at all!
 Bobtail and physical damage insurance continues protecting you when your trailer is not connected to the truck.
 Regardless of whether or not you are working, the insurance covers any damage that happens to your truck in the case of an accident.
-You should also know the difference between bobtail insurance vs non-trucking liability.
+You should also know the difference between bobtail insurance vs non-trucking liability and bobtail and deadhead coverage.

 This type of insurance is much more broad than other liability insurance.
 Unfortunately, it can also cost a bit more than other liability policies.
 A lot of companies prefer for their trucks to have this type of insurance because it covers all parts of the truck and makes it easier if an accident occurs.
 The physical damage coverage doesn't just cover the cost of your truck and the repair.
 It can also cover the downtime and income that you lose out on because your truck is down.
 This is an important thing to have when you are dependent upon your trucking income.